jfrancis71/ros2_holonomic_lego/terry/README.md

 ## Lego Assembly

 The Omniwheels are not a Lego product, my recollection is that I purchased them from: https://uk.robotshop.com/products/48mm-omniwheel-compatible-servos-lego-mindstorms-nxt.
 I imagine there would be many other suppliers; check it supports a Lego technic axle.
+The wheel has diameter 48mm.

 <img src=./images/omni_wheel.jpg width=100>